pford68/slf4js/README.md

 ## Configuration properties:
 * pattern:  The format for log messages
-* logger:  [optional] A String path to the ILogger class to use for logger.
-The path is relative to the JS root.
+* logger:  [optional] A String path to the Logger implementation class to use for logger.
 * All other properties are key-value pairs mapping a string (which can be the name of a function, the "name" of a class, or any string that was used when the logger instance was created) to a log level.
 Hence, given the properties example above, slf4js.getLogger("MyGreatClass") would create a Logger with a